king-ppap/king-ppap/README.md

 - Python
   - FastAPI
   - Django REST

+### As a DevOps
+- Cloudflare, Zero trust
+- GCP
+- AWS, not much
+- GitHub Action
+- Docker
+- Git workflow

 If you click my domain and you see nothing, don't worry, I made it redirect to here